carsomyr/rbenv-bundler/README.md

 **0.94** (July 21, 2012)

+* Change the `rehash.rb` script so that it detects the `BUNDLE_GEMFILE` environment variable and looks for a Bundler-controlled project there.
 * Fix issue [\#21](https://github.com/carsomyr/rbenv-bundler/issues/21), where
   the `RbenvBundler#ensure_capable_ruby` method would claim JRuby 1.9.x as capable when it's not (lack of `Kernel.fork`).